Thanksgiving Turkey Pot Pie with Herb-Infused Gravy

 How long does Thanksgiving Turkey Pot Pie with Herb-Infused Gravy take to make?

 Total time is about 60 minutes (20 min prep + 40 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Thanksgiving Turkey Pot Pie with Herb-Infused Gravy?